-Most people have a more or less equal distribution of fast-twitch and slow-twitch fibers.
-But some people have a lot more fast-twitch fibers, which means they are born to excel in explosive sports.
-Others have a lot more slow-twitch fibers, making them destined to become endurance athletes.
+On average, humans have an even distribution of both.
+Yet, some have a lot more fast fibers: they are born to excel in explosive sports.
+Others have mainly slow fibers, making them destined to become endurance athletes.

 This muscle typology is largely genetically determined and is only to a small extent trainable.
 For developing athletes, muscle typology is therefore a telltale for sporting talent.
 For established athletes it’s valuable for individualizing training-recovery cycles, and thereby minimizing risk of muscle injuries and overreaching.